LitExtension Blog

 To start with Shopify, I first created a free trial account, followed some basic set-up instructions, and then built my store.
 From my point of view, Shopify is designed for all owners, even for those who have zero coding knowledge (which most starters do).

-Build your Shopify store only in 10 minutes, can you believe it?
+Build your Shopify store in only 10 minutes, can you believe it?
 Watch our Shopify tutorial below to confirm the answer:

 Shoppers, no matter how interested they are, are not willing to wait more than a few seconds.
 If your site is slow-loading, you stand to lose not only current but future customers as well.